 - Reusable cotton muslin bag is included

-- Bamboo spoon in picture is not included
+- Bamboo spoon in the picture is not included

 The Baby Me!
 Bath Herbs are also great for toddlers and adults!